Txsthur/Txsthur/README.md

   - 💬 I am 18 years old, currently living in Brazil. and have experience with Html , Css , Data Analysis, Data visualization, and Machine Learning. which helped me develop important skills such as creativity, communication,analytical capability, community and social media management.

-  - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
+  - ⚡ I enjoy reading, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>

 <!-- Links -->